 By assisting women-owned businesses throughout

-the San Francisco Bay Area at our seven
+the San Francisco Bay Area and New York, Women's Initiative directly

 contributes to the economic growth of communities.

 over 1,600 businesses from photography studios

 In 2006, 301 new jobs created by our graduates.

 in a unique model.
 Over half of the Women's